 We had been talking for at least a few days over what to do.
 At what point are you keeping the poor guy alive trying to help him get better, because you are worried about letting him go? we loved that puff ball, and decided to at least wait until the antibiotic course was finished to make a decision.

 Lacey bounced back to her happy, chirpy, pretty self.
 Roo seemed to get a bit better, but only for a little while.
+His poops weren't bright green but he wasn't digesting food, he had stopped preening, still no interest in food.

 I will always remember the second to last day of the antibiotics, I took the chickies out to the front yard, Lacey raced off to eat the fuschia flowers which she loves, Roo laid on the grass.
 It was the first time I noticed his beautiful iridescent green tail feathers coming in.
 He would have been such a pretty boy.